You know how to unlock others potential. Now it's time to unlock yours.

 UCAS code X900

-Duration 2 years full-time or 4 years part-time
+Duration Two years full-time or four years part-time

 You’ll work with young children for at least 10 hours per week on a paid or voluntary basis and will have support from a mentor in your workplace.
 Combining higher level academic study with your experience of working in Early Years, this Early Years degree offers personal and professional development alongside the opportunity to join a learning community of like-minded people.

-The first year begins with a two-day induction and you’ll then attend university once each fortnight (currently on Fridays) for a full day of teaching.
-This amounts to around 19 teaching days in the academic year from September through to May.
+The first year begins with a two-day induction and you’ll then attend university on Fridays for a full day of teaching as scheduled across the academic year.
 You will also need to study at home, using the internet to access course materials.

 In addition to the taught part of the course, you will be involved in work-based learning modules throughout the two years; these enable you to make ‘practice’ links with the ideas explored in taught modules.